Suryachandrarao229/ocp-devspaces-gamification-ds-challenge-01/README.md

 ### Success Criteria
 * Fix the formatting by Installing Required extensions.
 Code is formatted with the extensions
+* Restart your workspace for setting to be reflected
 * Method getCurrentDate code is completed.
 The code should show java intellisense in action
 * The live coding mode shows no errors